fuhui14/SWEN90017-2024-TAP/docs/Deployment Guide.md

   * HuggingFace setting: Modify the "HF\_TOKEN" to your own HuggingFace token, this token is used to download the AI model when you first time start the server.

+  * **Database setting**: Update the “DATABASES” configuration.
+      For quick testing, you can switch to SQLite with the following setting:

+      ```python
+      DATABASES = {
+          'default': {
+              'ENGINE': 'django.db.backends.sqlite3',
+              'NAME': BASE_DIR / 'db.sqlite3',
+          }
+      }
+      ```

+      If you prefer using PostgreSQL locally, make sure to install it and update the credentials (NAME, USER, PASSWORD, HOST, PORT) accordingly.

 * Check the **Email Configuration Guideline.md** and modify your SMTP info.

 * Open the folder of this project in terminal and run the following command to install required packages and models for translation service.